CSCfi/beacon-python/CONTRIBUTING.md

 ## How to contribute

-If you're reading this, because it means you saw something that is not right, you want to add a new feature or your manager asked you to contribute to this.
+If you're reading this, it means you saw something that is not right, you want to add a new feature or your manager asked you to contribute to this.
 In any case we are glad and it would be awesome if you can contribute.

 ### Testing

 We have a handful of unit tests and integration tests.
-Unit tests are run on every push and Pull Request while integration tests run on every Pull Request.
+Unit tests are run on every Push and Pull Request, while integration tests run on every Pull Request.

 This guide on [beacon-python testing](https://beacon-python.readthedocs.io/en/latest/testing.html) might be worth a read.